Last updated: 4/24/2025

 Cons:

-Dubbed the SEMrush of the podcasting industry, Podsqueeze topic finder does more than just find you trending and about-to-trend podcast topics, it can also give you an estimate of the clicks your podcast can get if it is optimized and ranks on Google and also the amount of the views you can get on YouTube.
+Dubbed the SEMrush of the podcasting industry, Podsqueeze topic finder does more than just find you trending and about-to-trend podcast topics, it can also give you an estimate of the clicks your podcast can get if it is optimized and ranks on Google, and also the amount of views you can get on YouTube.

 That way, you can get an overview of how well a topic will perform, how many views you can get, and how much exposure and visibility your podcast can amass - a feature that no other podcast topic finder tool can boast of.